mvghasty/printergeist/README.md

 | **Dell** | ⚠️ Basic support for some legacy printers | [dell.com](https://www.dell.com/support/home/en-us?app=drivers) |

-So, after checking all these details and installing the necessary dependencies, clone this repository:
+After reviewing the project requirements and ensuring all dependencies are properly installed, you can proceed by cloning this repository:

 ```shell